FoFF’s 2021 Legislative Agenda – ***updated 5/13

 And disbanding the Oregon Forest Resources Institute bill, HB 2357 (Ag & Natural Resources; Revenue).
 For years, the Oregon Forest Resources Institute (OFRI) has been using millions in public funding to make the timber industry look more sustainable than it is, relying on propaganda to cover up the dangerous effects of logging on drinking water and wildlife habitat.
 HB 2357 would disband OFRI and redirect its public funding to scientifically-sound sustainable forest restoration and management practices.

-HB2488 is scheduled for a Work Session on April 12th at 1pm.
+HB2488 is now in the Ways and Means Committee.
 HB2842 also made it to the Ways and Means Committee.
 HB2475 was voted out of the House and has been scheduled for a Public Hearing in the Senate on April 22 at 1pm.
 HB2357 passed out of the House Ag Committee and is currently in the House Committee on Revenue.

 Racial and Social Justice/Equity